Blocks

 To get remote and local versioning information of a block, run:

-yarn tapcart block versions list -b BlockName
+tapcart block versions list BlockName

 ✔ Block versions:

-│ 1 │ 679d443708d1e5fa9938651a │ active │ - │
+│ 1 │ 6/1/2026, ... │ Tapcart CLI push │ 679d443708d1e5fa9938651a │ active │ - │

+The versions table is interactive — use ↑/↓ to scroll, PgUp/PgDn to jump a page, q to quit.
 LocalVersion refers to the version of the block on the local machine.
 RemoteVersion refers to the version that is currently live on App Studio.

-The Tapcart CLI local versioning system does not keep track of any local changes.
-If you're unsure if you're in sync with the remote copy of your local version, run tapcart block pull BlockName -v VERSION_NUMBER.
+WarningThe Tapcart CLI local versioning system does not keep track of any local changes.
+If you're unsure if you're in sync with the remote copy of your local version, run

-You can preview the version you’d like to publish by running tapcart block pull BlockName –version VERSION_NUMBER.
+You can preview the version you’d like to publish by running tapcart block pull BlockName --version VERSION_NUMBER.

 You should now see the version you selected live in App Studio.

-Publishing a block will also propagate changes to any layout that includes the block.
+NotePublishing a block will also propagate changes to any layout that includes the block.

 Using Custom Components